turmezzz/PineServer/README.md

+Get all stuff from requirements.txt file.

-Run RUNME.sh file and all libs from requiremtnts.txt file to make Pine runable.
+Run runme.py file to download weights file.

-Go to PineServer directory and run "python manage.py runserver" to start Pine.
+Then work with Pine like with simple Django project.